ezzamel156/mynic-notes/README.md

 Please follow the steps below to get the application up and running :

-1. run composer install
+1. run composer create-project
-2. run composer run-script post-root-package-install
-3. php artisan key:generate
-4. Edit your .env file accordingly (DB credentials)
+1. Edit your DB configuration in .env file
-5. run php artisan migrate
+1. run php artisan migrate
-6. run php artisan serve
+1. run php artisan serve

 Database seeders were not implement so manual user registration is required.